 Her deep passion for facilitating collective learning and democratic decision-making has kept her consistently involved in movement building since 2008 outside of work as well.
 In 2014, Marianela coordinated a grassroots and intergenerational community organizing training series for people of color in Houston.
 In the same year, she was a recipient of the Houston Peacemaker Award, a Greensboro Justice Fund Fellow at the Highlander Center, and co-founded of a social justice school in the Houston Area.

-Rebecca Fowler is the Senior Outreach and Communications Coordinator at Young Invincibles, having joined in May 2014 as an Organizing Fellow.
+Rebecca Fowler is the Southern Organizing & Partnerships Manager at Young Invincibles, having joined in May 2014 as an Organizing Fellow.
 Her work centers on engaging young adults on issues of health care, higher education and workforce development, and connecting them with decision makers in the community to ensure their voices are heard.
 Rebecca is a proud Texan, growing up in the beautiful capital city, Austin.
 She graduated from The University of Texas at Austin, where she studied Government and Middle Eastern Studies and earned the honor of Distinguished Scholar, graduating in the top four percent of her college.
 While enrolled at the University of Texas, Rebecca interned in the Texas House of Representatives as a legislative aid during the seventy-eighth Texas Legislature.

 Prior to coming to YI, Rebecca joined AmeriCorps Volunteers In Service to America (VISTA), a national service program.
 She served with a non-profit organization whose mission is to increase college access and success for low-income, first generation students in Houston.
 Upon completion of her term of service with AmeriCorps VISTA, Rebecca continued in the college access and success field.
 Her expertise in this area led her to manage AmeriCorps members during their year of service, and to develop the foundation of CollegeCommunityCareer, a non-profit dedicated to college success, as Program Director.
 In her free time, she enjoys watching anything that is food or travel related, and photographing Houston’s street art.
 Rebecca is an active member of the Volunteer Houston Young Leaders, Young Non-Profit Professionals Network, and Houston AmeriCorps Alums.